 The range of hotels and accommodations on the Yucatán Peninsula is vast and very diverse.
 There’s something for everyone, from budget hotels to reasonably priced mid-range options and luxurious all-inclusive resorts.
 Besides the wide variety of hotels, there are also plenty of self-catering accommodations.

-On platforms like Airbnb or booking.com, you’re sure to find an option that fits your needs.
+On platforms like booking.com, Tripadvisor or Airbnb you’re sure to find an option that fits your needs.

 We spent a total of 21 nights at the TRS Yucatán.
 This hotel, with its beautiful and expansive grounds and an on-site diving center, was the perfect place for us to enjoy a dream vacation in Mexico.